AnthonyPuggs/CardKrueger1994Replication/README.md

 Running this model results in the regression output:
 ![image](https://github.com/AnthonyPuggs/CardKrueger1994Replication/assets/61487785/93f50a7f-30cd-4c10-a442-44ee99325c56)

-The interaction term, (STATE x D) or nj:d is our difference-in-differences estimator, with the coefficient remaining positive and with the same value of 2.75.
+The interaction term, (STATE x D) or d:state is our difference-in-differences estimator, with the coefficient remaining positive and with the same value of 2.75.
 Also note the p-value of 0.10, while perhaps not statistically significant enough at a 95% confidence level to claim that minimum wage increased employment, we can say for sure that it did not decrease employment.

 Now we can do another regression, adding control variables.
 Some of these are dummy variables for fast-food restaurants and whether the restaurant was company-owned rather than franchise-owned.
 Some are also dummy variables for geographical regions within the survey area.